yracine/device-type.myecobee/smartapps/ecobeeRemoteSensor.md

 If you have a blank page in ecobeeRemoteSensorInit or "a unexpected error occurred" while executing the smartapp:

-<b>d) Make sure that you have the latest ecobee firmware (at least v3.6) at the tstat as motion sensors
-are not detected prior to that firmware version. </b>

-And, of course, make sure that all your remote sensors are actually reporting to the physical thermostat...
+<b>d) Make sure that all your remote sensors are actually reporting to the physical thermostat...
 In some cases, remote sensors may have some connection issues with your physical thermostat, and my code is not able to detect them.

 <b>e) If you have the following error msg in the logs:</b>

 physicalgraph.app.exception.UnknownDeviceTypeException: Device type 'My RemoteSensor' in namespace 'yracine' not found